mark-akturatech/vic-20-rom-replacement-pcb/README.md

 1 x 27C256 EPROM (or compatible - eg AT28C256 will also work)
 I've used a write once compatible EPROM here.

+## Optional Switches

+Each switch is wired as follows:

+- Center pin to EN, top pin to GND, bottom pin to +5V.

+Note that the EN should be tied to GND on the PCB if the switch is not used.